Terms and Conditions

 Please note that the courses provide an opportunity to share what students are thinking, and that people may want to share sensitive and personal information and experiences.
 The courses provide a safe place in which to do so.
 However, they are not a therapeutic space or place to resolve personal problems or difficulties.
 As the trainer will not have the time or resources to fully support those going through an emotional crisis, the courses are not recommended for those who have current/outstanding emotional/psychological issues or are currently mentally unwell.

-Fair Processing – AJMH is registered with the Information Commissioner’s Office.
-All information that we hold concerning you will be held and processed strictly in accordance with the European Union General Data Protection Regulation (see our privacy and cookie notices).
+AJMH is registered with the Information Commissioner’s Office.
+All information that we hold concerning you will be held and processed strictly in accordance with the United Kingdom General Data Protection Regulation (see our privacy and cookie notices).